-- 227. As highlighted earlier in this submission, women who are pregnant or mothers experience widespread discrimination.
-A 2012 study "Pregnancy in the Workplace" summarized their findings as follows on page 89: "Despite laws in the USA, Canada, UK and EU to prohibit pregnancy discrimination, studies suggest that women experience a large amount of discrimination, both formally and informally, due to their pregnant state." - 228.
-This includes the fact that, despite laws providing otherwise, women continue to be terminated merely because they are pregnant or they are mothers with care responsibilities.
+- 226. As highlighted earlier in this submission, women who are pregnant or mothers experience widespread discrimination.
+A 2012 study "Pregnancy in the Workplace summarized their findings as follows on page 89: "Despite laws in the USA, Canada, UK and EU to prohibit pregnancy discrimination, studies suggest that women experience a large amount of discrimination, both formally and informally, due to their pregnant state." - 227.
+This includes the fact that, despite laws providing otherwise, women continued to be terminated merely because they are pregnant or they are mothers with care responsibilities.
 Although it is patently illegal, this archaic, discriminatory practice continues.
-Women find their employment in jeopardy because of their pregnancy and/or need to take maternity leave or their future job prospects restricted or denied because of their "mother" status the "motherhood" penalty.
+Women find their employment in jeopardy because of their pregnancy